apache/druid/docs/operations/security-overview.md

    # Default password for internal 'druid_system' user, should be changed for production.
    druid.auth.authenticator.MyBasicMetadataAuthenticator.initialInternalClientPassword=password2

-   # Uses the metadata store for storing users.
-   # You can use authentication API to create new users and grant permissions
+   # Uses the metadata store for storing users, you can use authentication API to create new users and grant permissions
    druid.auth.authenticator.MyBasicMetadataAuthenticator.credentialsValidator.type=metadata

-   # If true and the request credential doesn't exist in this credentials store,
-   # the request will proceed to next Authenticator in the chain.
+   # If true and the request credential doesn't exists in this credentials store, the request will proceed to next Authenticator in the chain.
    druid.auth.authenticator.MyBasicMetadataAuthenticator.skipOnFailure=false

    druid.auth.authenticator.MyBasicMetadataAuthenticator.authorizerName=MyBasicMetadataAuthorizer